baptistelabat/braidpy/README.md

 - [ ] Conversion from parametric braid to braid word
 - [ ] Conversion from material braid to parametric braid
 - [ ] Kumihimo braid with Mobidai
-- [ ] Simulation of machine braiding process (hexagonal braiding machine)
+- [ ] Simulation of machine braiding process (hexagonal 3D rotary braiding machine)

 ## Basic example